 A light box provides a very bright surface for you to use.
 The bright surface is designed to shine through two pieces of paper, and allows you to trace content from the bottom piece of paper on the top piece of paper.

-I use a 9″x12″ Artograph LightPad 930 light box, which is the same type of light box that I’m giving away in this post.
+I use a 9″x12″ Artograph LightPad 930 light box.
 I like it because its light shines very bright, and it provides a large surface for me to work on.
 That said, this specific light box is not moderately priced for occasional use.
 There are many light boxes with rave reviews available on Amazon — like this one — offered at a fraction of the LightPad 930 price!